api-platform/docs/core/identifiers.md

      }

     /**
-     * Checks whether the given uri variable is supported for transformation by this trnasformer.
+     * Checks whether the given uri variable is supported for transformation by this transformer.
      *
      * @param mixed $value   The uri variable value to transform
      * @param array $types   The types to which the data should be transformed